GenoML/old_genoml_site/docs/roadmap.md

 > Update 03/26/19

-We consider GenoML v1 a beta, its the aggregation of code we have been using internally for quite some time generated as part of a variety of different projects and applications.
-Moving towards a more refined GenoML v2 and v3, we've set some goals below.
+We consider GenoML v1 a beta, it's the aggregation of code we have been using internally for quite some time, that was generated as part of a variety of different projects and applications.
+Moving towards a more refined GenoML v2 and v3, we've set some goals below and a loose timeline.

 ## Spring / summer 2019 (GenoMLv2)
 This development cycle includes: